Carrier Global (NYSE:CARR) Issues FY21 Earnings Guidance

 Carrier Global (NYSE:CARR) updated its FY21 earnings guidance on Thursday.
 The company provided EPS guidance of $1.95-2.05 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.92.
 The company issued revenue guidance of +7-10% yr/yr to $18.6-19.1 billion, compared to the consensus revenue estimate of $18.80 billion.Carrier Global also updated its FY 2021 guidance to 1.950-2.050 EPS.

-Several equities analysts have commented on the stock.
-Morgan Stanley increased their target price on shares of Carrier Global from $53.00 to $57.00 and gave the stock an overweight rating in a research report on Friday.
-Atlantic Securities downgraded shares of Carrier Global from an overweight rating to a neutral rating and set a $45.00 target price on the stock. in a research report on Friday.
+Several research firms recently issued reports on CARR.
+Atlantic Securities cut Carrier Global from an overweight rating to a neutral rating and set a $45.00 target price on the stock. in a research note on Friday.
 They noted that the move was a valuation call.
-Barclays increased their target price on shares of Carrier Global from $45.00 to $46.00 and gave the stock an overweight rating in a research report on Tuesday, April 6th.
-Vertical Research raised Carrier Global from a hold rating to a buy rating in a research report on Monday, January 4th.
-Finally, Cowen raised Carrier Global from a market perform rating to an outperform rating and raised their price target for the company from $40.00 to $43.00 in a research report on Tuesday, March 16th.
-Six analysts have rated the stock with a hold rating and twelve have given a buy rating to the company’s stock.
-The stock presently has an average rating of Buy and a consensus price target of $43.25.
+Royal Bank of Canada raised Carrier Global from a sector perform rating to an outperform rating and raised their target price for the stock from $43.00 to $51.00 in a research note on Wednesday, March 31st.
+Bank of America began coverage on Carrier Global in a research note on Monday, April 26th.
+They issued a buy rating and a $57.00 target price on the stock.
+Barclays raised their target price on Carrier Global from $45.00 to $46.00 and gave the stock an overweight rating in a research note on Tuesday, April 6th.
+Finally, Cowen raised Carrier Global from a market perform rating to an outperform rating and raised their target price for the stock from $40.00 to $43.00 in a research note on Tuesday, March 16th.
+Six equities research analysts have rated the stock with a hold rating and twelve have issued a buy rating to the stock.
+Carrier Global has a consensus rating of Buy and an average price target of $43.25.

-Carrier Global (NYSE:CARR) last released its quarterly earnings data on Thursday, April 29th.
-The company reported $0.48 earnings per share for the quarter, beating analysts’ consensus estimates of $0.37 by $0.11.
-The company had revenue of $4.70 billion for the quarter, compared to the consensus estimate of $4.37 billion.
-Carrier Global had a return on equity of 24.00% and a net margin of 8.86%.
-The company’s quarterly revenue was up 20.9% on a year-over-year basis.
-During the same period in the previous year, the business earned $0.35 earnings per share.
-On average, research analysts forecast that Carrier Global will post 1.68 EPS for the current year.
+Carrier Global (NYSE:CARR) last released its earnings results on Thursday, April 29th.
+The company reported $0.48 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.37 by $0.11.
+Carrier Global had a net margin of 8.86% and a return on equity of 24.00%.
+The firm had revenue of $4.70 billion during the quarter, compared to analyst estimates of $4.37 billion.
+During the same period last year, the business earned $0.35 earnings per share.
+The business’s revenue was up 20.9% on a year-over-year basis.
+Equities research analysts forecast that Carrier Global will post 1.68 EPS for the current fiscal year.

-The business also recently declared a quarterly dividend, which will be paid on Monday, May 24th.
-Shareholders of record on Monday, May 3rd will be given a $0.12 dividend.
-This represents a $0.48 dividend on an annualized basis and a yield of 1.10%.
-The ex-dividend date of this dividend is Friday, April 30th.
+The firm also recently announced a quarterly dividend, which will be paid on Monday, May 24th.
+Stockholders of record on Monday, May 3rd will be issued a dividend of $0.12 per share.
+The ex-dividend date is Friday, April 30th.
+This represents a $0.48 annualized dividend and a dividend yield of 1.10%.

 Carrier Global Company Profile